dcoles/ivle/doc/man/config.rst

 [auth]
 ------
-Settings for configuring external user authentication with `authentication modules <ref-auth-modules>`_ and automatic subject enrollment with `subject pulldown modules <ref-subject-pulldown-modules>`_.
+Settings for configuring external user authentication with :ref:`authentication modules <ref-auth-modules>` and automatic subject enrollment with :ref:`subject pulldown modules
+<ref-subject-pulldown-modules>`.

 .. describe:: modules

     :type: string_list(default=list())

-    List of `authentication modules <ref-auth-modules>`_ to attempt to authenticate with if a user does not have a password set in the local database.
+    List of :ref:`authentication modules <ref-auth-modules>` to attempt to authenticate with if a user does not have a password set in the local database.